reidkersey/cookbook_poc/readme.md

 - Sync the zips folder with an S3 bucket
 - Run the terraform command which creates the lambda functions with the zip files from S3, efs, and API gateway endpoints

+## Warnings

-Note: Updating the zip files in S3 does not automatically update the lambda function. **The function has to be redeployed in order to use the updated code**
+Updating the zip files in S3 does not automatically update the lambda function. **The function has to be redeployed in order to use the updated code**